 Canva has a great user interface to design creative and less traditional mind maps.
 You can download or publish your mind maps to the web directly.
 Why we like it:

 - Great for adding visual cues like colors, imagery, or shapes.

 - Templates of awesome mind maps to have a foundation from which you can create your own.

 - You can insert pictures, embed videos, links, or GIFs for impactful studying.

 This whiteboard-style app helps you mind map with sketches.
 If you prefer the handwritten feel to your mind maps but need to work on them digitally this might be a great fit for you.
 Why we like it:

 - Your mind map can be as large as you’d like as the whiteboard has unlimited space.

-- You can mind map using shapes, freehand drawings, notes, and roadmap.
+- You can create mind maps using shapes, freehand drawings, notes, and a roadmap.

 - Exportable as PNG, SVG, and PDF so you can easily study from it offline, too!